cphfront/cphfront.github.io/_pages/index.md

 ---

-We`re a community of 684 frontend developeres in Copenhagen.
-We share thoughts, ideas and experiences.
+We`re a community of ~700 frontend developers in Copenhagen.

 ##Meetup
 We meet in Copenhagen every month and have talks for 1½-2 hours with time in-between and afterwards to chat with fellow developers.
+It's where we share our knowledge, ideas and experiences.
 See our events and join our group on [meetup.com/cphfront](http://www.meetup.com/cphfront/)